 Originally called the Cancun-Tulum corridor, the tourist district along the coast of the Mexican state of Quintana Roo was re-Christened as the “Riviera Maya” in 1999.

-The region begins south of the bustling resort town of Cancun and includes (among others) the popular towns of Playa del Carmen, Tulum, and the island of Cozumel.
+The Riviera Maya region begins south of the bustling resort town of Cancun and includes (among others) the popular resort towns of Playa del Carmen, Tulum, and the island of Cozumel.
+All boasting magnificent views of the sparkling Caribbean Sea.

-Dominated by a combination of extravagant all-inclusive resorts and exclusive boutique hotels, the Riviera Maya is rich in both activities and culture.
+Dominated by a combination of extravagant all-inclusive resorts and exclusive boutique hotels, the Riviera Maya is rich in both unique activities and fascinating culture.

 The Riviera Maya is fringed by the Belize Barrier Reef (the world’s second-largest), so water-based sports like diving and snorkeling are the primary attractions.